Cliff Baldwin

 Clifford William "Kip" Baldwin (September 22, 1899 – January 25, 1979) was an American football back who played two seasons in the American Professional Football Association (AFPA), now known as the National Football League (NFL), with the Muncie Flyers.

-Early years
+Early life

 Baldwin was born in Muncie, Indiana.
 His football career began no later than 1915 when he played for the Congerville Eagles.
 In October 1915, he was shot in the leg or heel by a police officer after jumping from a freight train while returning from a football game in Union City, Indiana.
 Baldwin subsequently sued the officer, claiming that he had sustained permanent injury as a result of the shooting.

 NFL career

 Baldwin continued to play football despite his injury.
 When the National Football League (NFL) was formed in 1920 as the American Professional Football Association (APFA), Muncie was one of the charter members.
 On October 3, 1920, Baldwin played halfback for Muncie in what may have been the first game in NFL history.
 (Lack of records as to start times leaves ambiguity as to which of two games played on October 3, 1920, was the first NFL game.)